velartrill/velartrill.github.io/orig/aftermath.md

 # Aftermath
 % by Lexi Summer Hale

 Savren starts at the gentle rap on the door of her little hospital room, her right hand moving instinctually towards a gun that isn’t there.
-She closes her eyes, taking a deep breath.
-“C-come in,” she manages, trying to calm her suddenly pounding heart.
+She closes her eyes, breathing deep.
+“C-come in,” she manages, trying to calm a suddenly pounding heart.

 The door opens, and an unfamiliar woman pokes her head into the room.
 She’s short, even for one of the People, with a kindly face and eerily blue eyes, her long golden hair falling loosely around her shoulders but for one braid on her left side, held togther by a pair of green beads.
 She’s dressed in in a green-gray _rancal_ with full-length leggings.
 Savren doesn’t need to read the stylized text on her armband to know she’s with the Shevran.